Stew-McD/T-reX/README.md

 The documentation is available as a [website](https://T-reX.readthedocs.io/en/latest/).
 Also, as a [pdf](https://T-reX.readthedocs.io/_/downloads/en/latest/pdf/).

-The documentation is still under development, but the code is well commented and there is a full API reference.
+The documentation is still a work in progress, but the code is well commented and there is a full API reference.

 The following readme provides a brief introduction to the program, how to install it, and how to use it.